-Establish a relationship between dance and character

-• Draw on the drama implicit in some dance styles to develop scene work

-Perform dance sequences in groups

-Be more expressive in performance, and perform with confidence and clarity

-The Lir

-Bachelor in Acting (Hons)

-• Build strength, stamina, release, focus, freedom and flexibility

-• Develop spatial awareness and understand the relationship of bodies in space

-• Improve awareness of alignment, posture, grounding and rhythmic patterns of dance

-Observe and analyse movement which has implicit emotional meaning

-• Create sequences of dance from a range of stimuli

-• Transform with freedom, finesse, variety and precision between movement qualities

-• Build a connection between mind and body, imagination and action

-• Embody a sense of musicality

-• Understand the context of dance for the actor

-Connect body work to all the other strands of the course
+- Establish a relationship between dance and character - Draw on the drama implicit in some dance styles to develop scene work - Perform dance sequences in groups - Be more expressive in performance, and perform with confidence and clarity - Build strength, stamina, release, focus, freedom and flexibility - Develop spatial awareness and understand the relationship of bodies in space - Improve awareness of alignment, posture, grounding and rhythmic patterns of dance - Observe and analyse movement which has implicit emotional meaning - Create sequences of dance from a range of stimuli - Transform with freedom, finesse, variety and precision between movement qualities - Build a connection between mind and body, imagination and action - Embody a sense of musicality - Understand the context of dance for the actor - Work with dance within a scripted scene - Connect body work to all the other strands of the course module may be subject to change as the year progresses, including the possibility of moving classes online for periods of time as required.
+Where changes and adjustments are needed, The Lir will keep students informed via their student emails as soon as is feasible.